by Dick Brown

-Jeff Quinney won the 100th U.S. Amateur on the 39th hole of his final match with James Driscoll, on the Upper 3rd by holing a 30-foot downhill left-to-right sliding putt.
+Jeff Quinney won the 100th U.S. Amateur on the 39th hole of his final match with James Driscoll, on the Third Upper by holing a 30-foot downhill left-to-right sliding putt.
 Driscoll had come back from a three-hole deficit to square the match at the end of regulation play.
 The match was halted the previous day after two extra holes by a thunderstorm.
 Quinney’s putt for the win was unquestionably the decisive stroke of that tournament.

 2005 PGA Championship

 Phil Mickelson came to the PGA tournament having been reminded almost daily by the press that he needed to win a second major to validate his career.
 The winner of only one major tournament would, the press claimed, be deemed by history to have been a good player, but not a great one.
 Phil responded to that challenge by playing some very good golf during the tournament and led during much of it.
 He had offset some Mickelsonian lapses with brilliant shots, as he had often done before and has since.
 A number of players were playing very well.
 Thomas Bjorn, for an example, threw a course-record-tying 63 at him.
 When the leaders reached the back nine, the Championship was truly up for grabs.